wadey/node-microtime/README.md

 # node-microtime

 Date.now() will only give you accuracy in milliseconds.
-This module calls `gettimeofday(2)` to get the time in microseconds and provides it in a few difference formats.
+This module calls `gettimeofday(2)` to get the time in microseconds and provides it in a few different formats.

 # Installation